Frequently Asked Questions About International Business

 Another useful source for legal information is the American Bar Association (ABA).
 The ABA publishes numerous books on the subject of international business.
 Some of these publications include guides to the legal aspects of doing business in specific countries and guides to foreign law firms and law groups abroad if you would like to consider additional options for local counsel in a foreign country.
 The ABA’s complete catalog is available on the web.

-Once you believe you are ready to begin the export process, contact Gonzalo Law LLC for assistance when preparing your international sales documents and much more.
+Once you believe you are ready to begin the export process, contact Gonzalo Law for assistance when preparing your international sales documents and much more.

 Q: What should I consider when making the decision to begin exporting and how do I begin?

 A: There are many ways to become involved in exporting, from filling orders for domestic buyers (such as export trading companies that then export the product) to exporting products yourself.
 However you choose to export, the development of a detailed and thorough strategy is an important part of the planning process.
 Steps in developing a strategy include: